Frequently Asked Questions

-Contact us at email@example.com to inquire about a group tour.
+Contact us at firstname.lastname@example.org to inquire about renting our party room.

 Where should we park?

-Free parking is available on Washington Street in front of the Museum.
+Free parking is available on Main Street and in the Central Street parking lot.
 There is limited parking behind the museum.

 The Museum is also accessible via public transportation.
 Bus #435 stops at Central Street and Walnut, which is a 3 minute (.1 mi) walk to the museum.

 Are there restrooms onsite?